Today, I will be giving you a full rundown of how to buy Bitcoin with credit/debit cards in Nigeria.

 Sites to Buy Bitcoin with Credit/Debit Card

-As mentioned earlier, there are lots of online exchanges that accept the credit or debit card for the purchase of Bitcoin.
+As mentioned earlier, there are lots of online exchanges that accept credit or debit cards for the purchase of Bitcoin.

 Using a credit/debit card to buy Bitcoins from exchanges was not that easy initially.